fredericaltorres/fMicroService/README.md

 - An internal endpoint named SystemActivitiesController will
     * Receive the information sent by the the different processes via the Azure Service Bus channel
     * Store and aggregate the data in static dictionaries in memory
-    * Communicate the information the Dashboard browser side via HTTP Get on the controller
+    * Communicate the information to the Dashboard browser side via HTTP Get

     * [SystemActivitiesController source code](https://github.com/fredericaltorres/fMicroService/blob/master/DonationMicroServices/Source/Donation.WebDashboard/Controllers/SystemActivitiesController.cs)

 ![WebDashboard.00](./WebDashboard.00.jpg)

-- A Web Dashboard Single Page Application (SPA) written with React that display the performance informations sent by the different processes and the donation amount per country in charts and tables in `pseudo real time`.
+- A Web Dashboard Single Page Application (SPA) written with React that display the performance information sent by the different processes and the donation amounts per country in charts and tables in `pseudo real time`.

     * [Web Dashboard React Component Code](https://github.com/fredericaltorres/fMicroService/blob/master/DonationMicroServices/Source/Donation.WebDashboard/ClientApp/src/components/Home.js)